 - Category: Healing Resources

-Ignorance Ignorance itself is an interesting word.
+Ignorance creates a hurdle difficult to leap.
+It’s an interesting word.
 It could mean that information is ignored.
 Or it could mean that information about something isn't available or accessible.
 So, if a person with an eating disorder is ignorant of dangers in her behaviors, is it because she doesn't know the dangers or is ignoring the dangers?
-If she is ignoring the dangers, is this a conscious choice or is she ignorant of her ignorance?
-I’ll give some examples of dangerous ignorance in my next post.
+If she is ignoring the dangers, is this a conscious choice?
+Does she feel or believe she knows that the danger of an eating disorder is less dangerous than losing it?